-Kentler International Drawing Space, located in Red Hook, Brooklyn, is dedicated to bringing important and timely contemporary drawings and works on paper to the public by local, national and international artists, as part of the cultural fabric of the community.
-Founded by artists Florence Neal and Scott Pfaffman, Kentler opened its doors in April 1990 and quickly became the focus of a burgeoning artists community in this historic and inspiring, yet challenging area of the New York City.
+Kentler is located in the diverse neighborhood Red Hook, Brooklyn.
+Founded by artists Florence Neal and Scott Pfaffman, Kentler opened its doors in April 1990 and quickly became the focus of a burgeoning artists community in this historic, inspiring, and challenging area of New York City.

-Kentler hosts five rounds of exhibitions per year including solo shows, guest-curated group shows, and site-specific installations by some of New York’s most exciting emerging and under-recognized artists.
-Shows drawn from the international community have given traveling artists an opportunity to visit America and bring their work to a New York audience.
+Kentler hosts five rounds of exhibitions per year, including solo shows, guest-curated group shows, selections from the Flatfiles, and collaborative installations.
+Shows drawn from the international community have given many artists the opportunity to visit the United States and show their work to a New York audience.
 The gallery is open to the public Thursday through Sunday from 12 – 5pm.
 Exhibition dates, hours and related events are available on the Events page.